a-warner/a-warner.github.com/source/_posts/2014-08-20-beware-the-comment-siren-song.markdown

 ### Automatically generated comments

-These are the worst!
 It's less common in the world of dynamic languages, but the most popular IDEs for compiled languages tend to pepper the codebase with these useless automatically generated strings.
 They generate these comments to remind programmers to document their APIs, but I've frequently seen developers commit the automatically generated documentation on a method or class without modification.
 Some examples: